ajduet/janus-webapp/client-side/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Further iterations: next steps

+Find all hydra-(blank)-service repositories as they are all used by the Janus application, with the current exception of the Salesforce service which is as of yet unused.

+For our showcase, this application and our microservices were run locally.
+Our first suggestion is to serve these onto an EC2 to make them available on more than a single machine.
+Many beans which were consolidated on the server-side of the architecture were not yet consolidated on the Angular side.
+Specifically, Minerva and Caliber will share data types on the Java side (among them: Trainer, Batch, and others).
+These should be consolidated into a single shared models.

+Authentication / log-in should also be implemented.

+Best of luck! -The January Batch